 From festivals and concerts to shows and exhibitions.
 See what’s on!

 Bergen is full of talent and creativity.
-Experience the city through the eyes of four different artists.
+Experience the city through the eyes of four acclaimed local artists.

-Let Christopher Haatuft, the head chef of Lysverket restaurant, guide you to the tasty highlights of Bergen.
+Let Christopher Haatuft, the head chef of the excellent Lysverket restaurant, guide you to the tasty highlights of Bergen.

 The Bergen Line between Oslo and Bergen is known as one of the world’s most beautiful train rides.
 You can choose between several daily services, and the journey takes about 7 hours.